johnnya23/youtube-display/readme.txt

 = 1.3.1 =
 * fix array issues in settings class
 * delay play icons until videos are ready on cached images setup

+= 1.3.2 =
+* add publisher and logo and interaction count and duration to schema